-- Framing charts must be shared between all vendors to ensure resolution and framing consistency and pixel-for-pixel accuracy throughout the entire imaging pipeline.
+- Framing charts should always be shared between all vendors to ensure resolution and framing consistency and pixel-for-pixel accuracy throughout the entire imaging pipeline.

-- A framing chart per sensor mode should depict the exact resolution that the sensor mode will capture as well as the intended active image resolution(s).
+- A framing chart per sensor mode should depict both the exact resolution that the sensor mode will capture and the intended active image resolution(s).
 VFX can work with the camera department to capture these charts.

 - Shooting lens distortion charts, per lens type, per sensor mode for VFX vendors is strongly recommended during camera testing, especially when a significant amount of 3D tracking is anticipated.
-VFX should provide lens grids and work with the camera department to make sure they are captured appropriately.
+VFX should provide lens grids and work with the camera department to make sure that images are captured appropriately.

 - To avoid debayering inconsistencies, we recommend that pulls are debayered and exported from the DI facility or a dedicated vendor who is aligned with the DI facility’s pipeline and setup.